 The Mountain Beach girls will assist the brave...
 Even going waist-deep is a fantastic way to reduce inflammation after a hard circuit session.

 Not only do the South West coastal paths provide breathtaking scenery for trail running; the path from Watergate Bay up to Bedruthan Steps provides great undulating terrain to ensure you get your body working.

 We’ve already mentioned how trails provide less impact and prevent injury, but there are a host of other benefits to be gained.
 Trails change your running gait, getting you up on your toes and shortening your stride, enhancing your balance.
 Trail running and walking helps to activate and condition the ancillary muscle groups, providing stabilisation in our legs and core and allowing us to take the load off the main muscle groups used for forward motion.
 This again helps prevent injury but also enhances an effective running movement.

 The wonderful bays to the north of Watergate Bay Hotel can be explored on foot, avoiding crowds and giving access to secluded beaches at low tide.

 Active recovery is an integral part of any training programme.
 Hiking on the cliff path, coupled with assisted stretching from the Mountain Beach Team, is a fantastic way to experience this.
 Not only does it help you recover, it also aids muscle memory, builds your aerobic system and muscle endurance.

 Of course you have time for the ocean-view hot tub too…

-Come and join Mountain Beach Fitness Retreats on the wild Atlantic coast on 5-8 November.
+Come and join Mountain Beach Fitness Retreats on the wild Atlantic coast.